hangookminsokchon/SASHIMI/README.md

 SASHIMI (Spatial Analysis for Segmented Histopathology Images using Machine Intelligence) is a tool for capturing spatial cell-cell interactions in histopathology image using spatial summary statistics.

 ## Description
 **SASHIMI** is a computational framework designed to extract quantitative, statistically robust summaries of cell-cell interactions within the Tumor Microenvironment (TME).
-Leveraging spatial statistics and point pattern analysis, SASHIMI translates raw cell coordinate data from histopathological images into meaningful scalar descriptors that characterize tissue organization and cellular architecture.
+Leveraging spatial statistics and point pattern analysis, SASHIMI translates raw cell coordinate data from histopathological images into meaningful scalar and functional descriptors that characterize tissue organization and cellular architecture.

 ## Dependencies
 This framework requires the use of following software dependencies.